|

 scrimmaging is considered to be unqualified.
 Yet, there is nothing wrong

 with using this kind of practice to develop hockey skills in minor hockey.
+BACK TO THE BASICS When you add everything up, hockey is all about trying

 to master a few simple skills: